-Hennig, Ruiz & Singh in Los Angeles represents workers who have been paid less than the federal or California state minimum wage.
-Our attorneys believe that workers deserve to be paid what they have earned and employers who illegally make their profits off the backs of workers must be held accountable under the law.
-Our goal is to help you receive the full pay you are entitled to as quickly as possible.
+Our minimum wage violations lawyers in Los Angeles represent workers who have been paid less than the federal or California state minimum wage.
+Our attorneys believe that workers deserve to be paid what they have earned, and employers who illegally make their profits off of the backs of workers must be held accountable under the law.
+Our goal is to help you receive the full payment you are entitled to as quickly as possible.

-If your employer is not paying you the mandatory federal or state minimum wage for your area, turn to our wage and hour lawyers for help.
+If your employer is not paying the mandatory federal or state minimum wage for your area, turn to our wage and hour lawyers in Los Angeles for help.
 We have a strong record of protecting the rights of workers on the job in California.

 - Minimum wage violations

-- Misclassifying workers as “exempt” in order to avoid hourly wage laws
+- Misclassifying workers as exempt to avoid hourly wage laws

 - Violations involving trading time off for earned pay